 Volunteer Work

 Volunteering is a great way to get experience if you don’t have any yet!
-Charity organizations generally don’t require resumes from volunteers, so look up nonprofits in your area, such as soup kitchens, hospitals, or animal shelters, and find out if they accept volunteers.
+Charity organizations generally don’t ask for resumes from volunteers, so you don’t need any previous experience before you start.

 You can list volunteer work on a resume the same way you would list job experience: Include the organization, your role, your responsibilities, and your start and end dates.